marie-phu-qui/sprint-1/command-line.md

 cd ~ : is the one you use to go (often go back) to the basis.
 If you imagine that you are in a maze game it will take you back to the start/home.

-cd <directory> : takes you to a country(directory) if the conditions of access are respected (to use it you need to be able to see it on the direct map -see <ls>)
+cd "directory" : takes you to a country(directory) if the conditions of access are respected (to use it you need to be able to see it on the direct map -see "ls")

 pwd : tells you where you are.
-If you think of you computer as a world, your folders (directories) are settlements and files cities, typing <pwd> will print out your position in your computer world
+If you think of you computer as a world, your folders (directories) are settlements and files cities, typing "pwd" will print out your position in your computer world

 ls : gives you a written map at a certain focal of your surroundings.
 If you are at a global world view you'll only see continents (main folders).
 If you are at the continent view, you'll see the contries but not the other continents... ls -al : gives you a more developped view of the former map.
 You'll get the same map starting at the same base focal, but you'll get to go through all the hidden cities(files) and countries(directories) you may have and through all the zooms possible.